PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 use the shared Torch-free parser owner.

 No dependency was added and no TensorFlow path was introduced.
-The latest checkpoint includes three sequential direct-backend artifact smokes; no Tier corpus run was performed.
+The latest checkpoint includes one sequential direct-backend integration smoke; no Tier corpus run was performed.

 ## Current branch and changed files